Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 Note that $\tilde{x}$ in the second line is bounded by the existential quantifier in the first line.
 In other words, it involves a map $\str\colon({\tt x},x)\mapsto \tilde{x}$. \end{definition}

-As noted above, a predicate can be regarded as an m.m.~map.
-Obviously, restricting extended Weihrauch reducibility to predicates is equivalent to restricting Weihrauch reducibility on multi-represented spaces to predicates.
+As noted above, a predicate (on a multi-represented space) can be regarded as an extended predicate.
+Obviously, restricting extended Weihrauch reducibility to extensions of predicates is equivalent to restricting Weihrauch reducibility on multi-represented spaces to predicates.
 Bauer \cite{Bau21} has shown that the extended Weihrauch degrees form a Heyting algebra.

-\begin{remark} Note that the definition of extended Weihrauch reducibility can be viewed as an imperfect information three-player game, as introduced in \cite{Kih21}: